HorstBaerbel/res2h/README.md

 **run_test** is a script that lets you test res2h and res2hdump after compiling.
 It uses res2h with some options to create C++ files and a binary archive from example files in /test.
 It then unpacks this archive to /results again.

+**unittest** does the same thing in an executable.
+It is a good example on how to use the re2h functions.

 License
 ========